SEND panels in Central Bedfordshire

 The multi-agency group is responsible for providing professional guidance to enable our decision making to be fair and transparent and in line with the legislation.
 It is expected that all panel members read the necessary paperwork and provide advice to the Chair on each case.
 The final decision remains with the EHC team.

 It is important to note that our decisions do not have to be made following guidance from a panel.
 To ensure speed and efficient decision making, for those cases where agreeing to an EHC needs assessment is clear, we will make a decision as soon as possible, without the necessity of a panel’s advice.
 The panel’s main purpose is to offer guidance and consistency where decisions require further professional advice, and where EHC needs assessments may not be agreed.

 This also enables advice as to an appropriate way forward to support the child and the setting following our decisions.
 However, in order to ensure compliance with statutory timescales around decision making, we will exercise our right to make decisions outside of panel where necessary, within the legislative framework.

 Special School and Additionally Resourced Provision Panel

-The panel is a multi-agency team,responsible for providing professional guidance to us to enable consistent and appropriate decision making, in line with the SEND Code of Practice 2015.
-Representatives of each of our four special schools attend this panel and share their views as to the suitability of the requested placement.
+The panel is a multi-agency team, responsible for providing professional guidance to the EHC team to enable consistent and appropriate decision making, in line with the SEND Code of Practice 2015.
+Representatives from each of our four special schools attend this panel and share their views as to the suitability of the requested placement.

-Please be aware that the panel is not a statutory requirement for decision making on placements.The final decision on where to place a child or young person with SEND remains with us.
+Please be aware that the panel is not a statutory requirement for decision making on placements.The final decision on where to place a child or young person with SEND remains with the EHC Team.

 Post-16 SEND Panel